Talent vs Skill : There’s a Clear Winner

 What is natural talent?

+Talent is the most exciting development since man discovered fire.
 Talent is like a set of living streams that come from three different areas of our brain.
 Neuroscience has revealed that talent governs a) how we think, b) what we are motivated to do, c) how we naturally behave.
 These three rivers of influence form a large part of what makes us both human and individual.
 Human because they’re with us every day, informing us, pushing us, leading us.
 Individual because no two of us are exactly the same.
 This alone is why we absolutely must pay more attention to talent in the workplace.
 We are not robots with stored copies of the same learned skills.
 It’s our talent that differentiates us.

 Talent is the mother lode of every human being’s prosperity and purpose.
 It flows like a rich vein through our brains in the same way that gold and oil run through the earth beneath our feet.
 The analogy is deliberate.
 Just like gold and other precious metals, talent has lain hidden, under the surface of our minds.
 To continue the analogy, in the last half century sciences like geology and geophysics have been able to uncover the locations of precious metals and minerals by looking beneath the earth’s skin.
 Vast industries have come into effect as a result.
 In the same way, only recently have the tools been found to reveal and map the formations of talent inside us.
 Initially these tools were very basic.
 But in the last few years new tools have emerged that are several evolutionary steps above the former.
 These new tools have a precision and an ‘actionable’ quality about them that makes them ideal for the workplace.
 They can be used to build careers, teams and organizations that are almost guaranteed to be successful.